 One patient called their house cleaning gift “amazing.”

-2: A Surprise Message From a Band or Celebrity They Love
+2: A Surprise Message From a Favorite Band or Celebrity

 What Makes This Gift Great

-This gift can bring some unique lightness to a difficult situation.
+This gift can bring some unique lightness to your loved one’s holiday season.
 Many cancer patients understandably struggle with depression and anxiety.
 These conditions can make it tough to find moments of joy.
 A personal message from a band or celebrity could be a surprising and heartening bright spot.
 It might also provide a rare moment of complete distraction, allowing them to not think about cancer for a few minutes.

 Does the cancer patient in your life love The Office?
 Imagine how surprised and delighted they might be if Kate Flannery (Meredith) sent an encouraging message.
 One recipient of a surprise video from a favorite band called it “more than [the patient] could have ever dreamed of.”